Nolan Bushnell: Atari, Inc.

 With the company financially stable, Atari entered the consumer electronics market, with its home Pong consoles first released in 1975.
 Atari continued to make variants of its existing arcade games for dedicated home consoles until 1977.
 During this period, former Atari employees Steve Jobs and Steve Wozniak had approached Bushnell about investing in their home computer system, the Apple I, that was built from borrowed parts from Atari and with technical support from Atari employees.
 They initially offered the design to Bushnell and Atari, but Bushnell wanted Atari to focus on arcade and home consoles.
 Later in 1975, Jobs offered Bushnell a chance for one-third equity stake in their budding company Apple Inc., for $50,000; Bushnell remarked in hindsight, "I was so smart, I said no. It's kind of fun to think about that, when I'm not crying."
 Bushnell also established the first Pizza Time Theatre in San Jose in 1977 as a means for Atari to stock its arcade games.

 As Atari faced more competition in both arcade and home consoles from 1975 onward, Bushnell recognized that the costs in developing both types of systems with only limited shelf life were too high, and directed Atari's engineers at Cyan Engineering towards a programmable home console.
 This console eventually was released in 1977 as the Atari Video Computer System or Atari VCS and later known as the Atari 2600.
 However, before Atari had completed its design, the Fairchild Channel F, the first home console to use game cartridges, was released in November 1976.
 Bushnell realized they needed to speed up the Atari VCS's development.
-After initially considering become a public company, he instead sought a buyer.
+After initially considering to become a public company, he instead sought a buyer.
 Warner Communications, looking to boost their own failing media properties, agreed to acquire Atari for $28 million, with Bushnell personally receiving US$15 million, in November 1976.
 Warner provided a large investment into the Atari VCS to allow it to be completed early the next year and released in September 1977.